izcheung/mySQLWorkBenchUserDoc/docs/task1.md

 ## Overview
 SQL is by far the most commonly used programming language when managing relational database.
 In relational databases, all data are organized into tables, which are structured collections of rows and columns.
-Therefore, it is important to first learn the basis of how to manage relational databases including how to create, manipulate, and drop tables.
+Therefore, it is important to first learn the basis of how to manage relational databases, including how to create, manipulate, and drop tables.

 ## Setting up a database
 Before getting started, we will need to create a database where the table can be saved in.